JanHerca/urantiapedia/output/wikijs/en/help/status.md

   - Jan Herca articles: 41 planned
   - Other: 100 planned
   - TOTAL: 927 planned
-- :notebook: Study aids: Planned about 20 of them.
+- :notebook: Study aids: Planned about 20 of them, available for `en`.
 - :memo: Diagrams: no planned, only tests.
 - :capital_abcd: Indexes: currently indexes for topics are available.
 More are required to be planned.